marcopolo4k/Provision/README.md

 - /system.plans - list of systems' plans
 - /files - list of files to include in those plans

-Features.
+## Features
 This is mainly designed to get basic environment stuffs over to a newly provisioned VM:
 - Stitch together a bash_custom file.
 This let's you have a hierarchy of alias files for 'all VMs' vs 'QA VMs'.
 Reference are automatically added: bash_profile->bash_custom bashrc->bash_custom.
 - Copy .vimrc file.
 - Insert your ssh key into authorized hosts.